On the importance sampling of self-avoiding walks

 The former result has actually been known since 1978~\cite{abbott}.
 Since a variance is non-negative, $\beta \ge \lambda^2$.
 Upper (and lower) bounds on $\lambda$ have been obtained in~\cite{mbm-crossing}, based on the determination of the numbers $\E(X_k)=|\cW_k|$ for small values of $k$, and of related numbers counting other configurations of \saws.
-A similar study, performed for the numbers $\E(X_k^2)$, might suffice to prove that $\beta > \lambda^2$.
+As shown in Section~\ref{sec:knuth}, a similar study, performed for the numbers $\E(X_k^2)$, might suffice to prove that $\beta > \lambda^2$, so that the variance would be again exponential in $k^2$ (which is known to be the average length of a uniform SAW crossing the $k\times k$-square~\cite{madras}).
 We conclude with a few remarks and questions on the importance sampling of self-avoiding walks not confined to a box.